 Electrical FSR Renewal requirements and details

-Effective February 1, 2018, FSR certificate holders will be required to renew their certificate on a three-year term.
+Effective February 7, 2018, Electrical Field Safety Representative (FSR) certificate holders are required to renew their certificate on a three-year term.

 How to renew your certificate

 To make renewals simple and accessible, you will be able to complete and submit the certificate renewal form online through your Technical Safety BC account.

 If you don’t currently have an online services account you can register by going to: https://portal.technicalsafetybc.ca/login.
 See a visual guide that provides detailed steps to guide you through the process.
 Our client services team will also be happy to support you with online services registration and online certificate renewal.

 The cost for renewing a certificate of qualification is $100 per three-year term, based on the principle of cost recovery.
 The consultation on the proposed fee closed on September 13, 2017.

 Upon renewal, you will receive a durable, security-enhanced wallet card and a digital wall certificate.
 Your certificate will expire on your date of birth every three years.

 Beginning in your second renewal cycle on your birthdate in 2021, you will be required to provide documentation that you have updated your knowledge through:

 - Successfully completing the Technical Safety BC online assessment; or

 - Completing up to eight hours of training, over the previous three years, on the latest codes and regulations through Technical Safety BC or a Technical Safety BC-approved training provider.
 Read more about knowledge update requirements.